javflores/javflores.github.io/_posts/2016-04-23-lscc-from-zero-to-continuous-delivery-with-docker-part-1.md

  docker push registry.training.local/workstation-8:%build.number%
 {% endlight %}

- -A command line to publish the release version:
+ 2. A command line to publish the release version:

  {% highlight cs %}
  echo %build.number% > release.version
  {% endlight %}

 We need to set a snapshot dependency on the previous step and it needs the artifacts dependencies from the previous build (mark Clean destination paths before downloading artifacts, so we start clean):

 {% highlight cs %}
 Dockerfile
 simple_rest.tar